tanay-pingalkar/oral/README.md

 ```

 ## philosophy
-Hello 🙂 i am tanay pingalkar a 14 year old ( dont mistrust me becoz of my age! ) nerd who like to make things that helps other and are open and free.
-I have created this testing framework for using the power of decorators and to give testers a complete new exiting workflow.
+Hello 🙂 i am tanay pingalkar a 14 year old nerd ( dont mistrust me becoz of my age! ) who like to make things that helps other and are open and free.
+I have created this testing framework for using the power of decorators and to give testers a complete new testing workflow.
 This framework is typescript specific and dedicated to it.
 I currently dont have a good name but I call it "oral" (@ral) for some reason.
-Suggestion for name is appreciated.
-This project is open source and License under Mit.
+Suggestion for name is needed.
+This project is open source and Licensed under Mit.
 I will like to see feedback on my product.

 ## contribution
 this porject is open source and will always live open source.
 Contributer's are highly welcome and appreciated.
 You can contribute to us by following means.